mvismonte/cs144_fall2012/part3/README.txt

 bidder, ending time, and description.
 The name, category, and description were handled by the Lucene indexes, so it was not necessary to create MySQL indexes for them.

+We used the StandardAnalyze to process the text fields handled by Lucene.
+We found all the categories for each item when we processed it.